-*Joseph Booker was born on this date 1859.
-He was a Black editor, educator, minister and community leader.
+*Joseph Booker was born on this date in 1859.
+He was a Black editor, educator, minister, and community leader.

-Despite the difficulty Blacks had at obtaining an education, Booker studied at every school within his reach in Ashley County.
-At seventeen, he was teacher on the Harris plantation, also in Ashley County.
+Despite the difficulty Blacks had in obtaining an education, Booker studied at every school within his reach in Ashley County.
+At seventeen, he was a teacher on the Harris plantation, also in Ashley County.
 At about the same time, he became licensed to preach as a Baptist minister.
-From 1878 until 1881, he attended Arkansas Agricultural, Mechanical, and Normal College, now the University of Arkansas at Pine Bluff (UAPB) in Jefferson County.
+From 1878 until 1881, he attended Branch Normal College, now the University of Arkansas at Pine Bluff (UAPB) in Jefferson County.
 Here, he came under the tutelage of Professor Joseph C. Corbin.
 In 1881, Booker moved to Nashville, Tennessee, to attend what would become Roger Williams University, enrolling in the “classic course.”
 He graduated from that institution with a bachelor’s degree in 1886.

 In 1919, shortly after the outbreak of the Elaine Race Riot in eastern Arkansas, Booker accepted an appointment by Governor Charles H. Brough to the Arkansas Commission on Race Relations.
-Although criticized by more militant Black leaders for his lack of activism, Booker used his position on the commission to promote “interracial justice” for all of the state’s citizens.
+Although more militant Black leaders criticized his lack of activism, Booker used his position on the commission to promote “interracial justice” for all of the state’s citizens.
 Early in September of 1926, Booker, seemingly in good health, left Little Rock to attend the National Baptist Convention in Fort Worth, Texas.
-On the night of September 9 1926, he was suddenly stricken with a heart attack and died within a few minutes.
-His body was returned to Little Rock, and he was buried in Haven of Rest Cemetery.
+On September 9, 1926, he was suddenly stricken with a heart attack and died within a few minutes.
+His body was returned to Little Rock, and he was buried in the Haven of Rest Cemetery.